anjali628/TabLayout/README.md

 Again if the user swipe horizontally on the screen or click on the CALLS tab, then the user will be on Calls fragment-

 ![Screenshot_20210518-135421](https://user-images.githubusercontent.com/64889275/118618658-7a298c80-b7e1-11eb-90df-6a4d3c0cdcbd.png)

+By Swiping horizontally or by clicking on any of the tab, the user can come on any of the desired fragment.